A new two-component integrable system with peakon solutions: Lax pair, bi-Hamiltonian structure and conservation laws

 Equations (\ref{LPS}) and (\ref{LPT}) give rise to

 which yields conservation law of equation (\ref{eq}):

 where

 Usually $\rho$ and $F$ are called a conserved density and an associated flux, respectively.
-To derive the explicit form of conservation densities in the case of $b=0$, we expand $\omega$ in terms of negative powers of $\lambda$ as follows:
+In the case $b=0$, we are able to derive the explicit forms of conservation densities by expanding $\varphi$ in powers of $\lambda$ in two ways.
+The first one is to expand $\varphi$ in terms of negative powers of $\lambda$ as

 Substituting (\ref{oe1}) into (\ref{ric}) and equating the coefficients of powers of $\lambda$, we arrive at